image

 Welcome to VILNIUS!

-The Lithuanian Society for the Study of Religion is pleased to invite scholars interested in all aspects of religion and technology to attend the 2023 Conference of the European Association for the Study of Religions on September 4-8, 2023, in Vilnius, Lithuania.
+The Lithuanian Society for the Study of Religion and Vilnius University are pleased to invite scholars interested in all aspects of religion and technology to attend the 2023 Conference of the European Association for the Study of Religions on September 4-8, 2023, in Vilnius, Lithuania.

 The relationship between religion and technology is a neglected theme that needs serious research, not just concerning the past, but also in the rapidly changing modern world, where religions and religious movements have become an integral part of the digital world, influencing public opinion, and sometimes even serving as propaganda for political regimes.